CyVerse-Validate/Quickstart-Guide/docs/Winnow.md

 #Winnow
+*(Links to sample data, and another tutorial are available at the bottom of this page)*

-The bread-and-butter of the workflow, Winnow (formerly the eponymous Validate), is a Python-compatible known truth testing tool for genome wide association studies.
+>The bread-and-butter of the workflow, Winnow (formerly the eponymous Validate), is a Python-compatible known truth testing tool for genome wide association studies.
 Quite simply, Winnow is a tool that evaluates other tools.
 Winnow requires output from a GWAS tool after analyzing a data set.
 Given the "known truth" of the original data set, Winnow outputs a series of fit statistics to determine the validity of the GWAS tool and whether or not it was truly useful in analyzing the data.

 ###Winnow Guide